freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

-# Learn SQL by Building a Student Database
+# Learn SQL by Building a Student Database: Part 1

 > Welcome to the SQL Lessons!